-I am a Registered Member of the BACP (under my full name, Katheen Marie Linden) in practice in Newcastle upon Tyne.
+I am an Accredited and Registered Member of the BACP in practice in Newcastle upon Tyne/Longbenton.

 I welcome and aim to practice in an affirmative way with clients who identify as gender or sexually diverse, including but not limited to people who identify as one or more of binary or non-binary trans, queer, lesbian, gay, bisexual, pansexual, asexual, and poly.